 Detailed Change Proposal

-Add to Chapter 8.2 ATIS Liaison
+Add Section 6.8 Security Consideration

 Security Consideration

 Cloud security issues fall into two broad categories – security issues faced by cloud service providers and security issues faced by their cloud service customers.
-The provider must ensure that their infrastructure is secure and that their clients’ data and applications are protected while the customer must ensure that the provider has taken the proper security measures to protect their information.
+The provider must ensure that their infrastructure is secure and that their clients’ data and applications are protected while the customer must be confident that the provider has taken the proper security measures to protect their information.

 Our White Paper v1.0 has introduced the basic dimensions of security considerations in cloud computing arena in its Chapter 7, namely data protection, identity management, physical and personnel security, availability, application security, privacy etc. It focuses more on PaaS specific security issues, such as enabler security architecture, the requirement of securing message-level communication, handling sensitive information, and managing enabler keys.
 It also describes in more details the cloud-based identity and access management, such as identity provisioning, authentication, federation, access control and user profile management, and compliances.